-- Promote European studies
+- Promoting European studies

-- Transform undergraduates
+- Transforming undergraduates

-- Professionalize graduate students
+- Professionalizing graduate students

-- Foster faculty research
+- Fostering interdisciplinary faculty research

-- Build an international network
+- Building an international network

-The idea of establishing the Nanovic Institute for European Studies had its origins on the Danube River in the early 1990s.
+The idea of establishing the Institute had its origins on the Danube River in the early 1990s.
 Robert and Elizabeth Nanovic were participants in a Notre Dame-sponsored tour of central and eastern Europe, complemented by daily lectures with Robert Wegs, a history professor at Notre Dame.
 “We had been thinking for some time about what we could do for Notre Dame,” Bob Nanovic remembers, “The idea of a program that could grow, evolve, and have an impact on the lives of students appealed to me.”